in-tents/AVF/README.md

 But I recognize the psychological advantages to participating in these frameworks.

 I hope that I can match the variety of reality by exponentially increasing the variety of my leadership.

+# Big Iron

+Big goal, mini tasks

+Member complete task, rewarded

+Big goal completed, Big Iron rewarded

+Big Iron use reward to create society for Member

+Why?

+I'm not sure but I think it's because we love them

+Not like gushy love

+But like "I love you the way I wish I had been loved"

+ZHU says it best, it's just money and it don't mean nothing without you.

+This is the time of the Darkest Moon, but I think it's just an eclipse.
+We don't have to start over.